radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ### Simple pca from vcf file

-In the most common use you'll want to plot the first two PCs, then inspect the output, remove any obvious outliers, and then redo the pca.
+In the most common use, you'll want to plot the first two PCs, then inspect the output, remove any obvious outliers, and then redo the pca.
 It's often desirable to import a vcf file directly rather than to use the ipyrad assembly, so here we'll demonstrate this with the Anolis data.

 ```python
 ## Path to the input vcf.